DontCallMeLuca/My-Unturned-Plugins/README.md

 so there's a good chance they'll still work, but please don't be surprised if they don't anymore.
 <br><br>
 I will also not be posting modules here, because my modules are usually too big and deserve their own repository.
+<br><br>
+Some plugins are very old.
+So my conventions might not always be the same, though generally they should be.

 ## ✨ Future Changes